-Annie’s experience in marketing and advertising covers a broad range of industries; including work with US Airways, The Maryland Lottery, Marriott International, The National Aquarium in Baltimore, Bravo Health, Hooked On Phonics, the Lenox Corporation and many more notable brands.
-Her work in both broadcast and print media have earned awards from the Independent Cosmetic Manufacturers and Distributors Association, local and district ADDYs, Print Magazine and the One Show.
+As Executive Director of Live Baltimore, Annie Milli is responsible for overseeing programs that showcase Baltimore as a great place to live.
+Annie’s prior experience in marketing and advertising covers a broad range of industries; including work with US Airways, The Maryland Lottery, Marriott International, The National Aquarium in Baltimore, Bravo Health, Hooked On Phonics, the Lenox Corporation and other notable brands.

-Annie loves living in her 1929 Arcadia home with her husband, daughter, and dog.
-(She previously lived in Ednor Gardens.)
-In her spare time, Annie enjoys admiring Baltimore architecture, running, and relaxing with her family.
+Annie proudly lives in a 1929 Northeast Baltimore home with her husband and daughter.
+(She previously lived in Ednor Gardens for more than 10 years.)
+In her spare time, Annie enjoys taking long runs through Baltimore’s neighborhoods.

 Director of Operations